 - Notes from your doctor detailing the frequency and severity of your migraines

-- Medical records showing you've tried treatment and still suffer disabling effects from your migraines
+- Medical records show you've tried the treatment and still suffer disabling effects from your migraines

 - A headache journal with specific details about your migraine attacks

 A headache journal supplements your medical records and gives the SSA information about how migraines affect your ability to function.
 Making notes about your symptoms, the duration of the migraine, the intensity of the pain, the medication you take, and if you made a trip to the doctor or emergency room for medical attention supports the diagnosis that your migraines are a medically determinable impairment of a primary headache disorder.

 Every time you get a migraine, you should write down the following details:

 - The date the migraine occurred and the duration